 The Pelecas Country Club on Corfu is a magnificent 200-year-old family estate of 56 acres.
 It was used, in the past, for olive and wine production, until owner Nikos Velianitis turned it into a hotel.
-It is a great place to stay if you want to experience the rural and tourist-free side of the island, while having the sea just a short drive away.
+It is a superb place to stay if you want to experience the rural and tourist-free side of the island, while having the sea just a short drive away.
 Nikos and his daughter Alexandra want their guests to experience a country lifestyle of times past while at the same time enjoying contemporary luxury during their holidays.
 Spacious studios and suites are located in the buildings where the stables and the olive press used to be.
 They are furnished with family antiques and tastefully adorned with big candles, dried flowers and baskets with books and magazines – bathrooms and kitchenettes have recently been renovated.
 The Casa Padronale (three bedrooms, a sitting/dining room, an office and a private garden) occupies the first floor of the mansion where the family used to live.
 The Pelecas Country Club is a hotel where you could simply enjoy the peace and quiet, go for walks and do some horseback riding, but you can also play a game of tennis and tan on one of the teak sun-beds next to the fabulous swimming pool while sipping cocktails.
 There’s a feeling of unpolished luxury; the atmosphere is relaxed and laid-back, friendly and uncomplicated.

 I love the atmosphere at this family estate.
 It is stylish; the gardens are beautiful and the swimming pool is very inviting.
 Brunch is straight from heaven.